-It is possible to prepare the cells first and take them into culture overnight, but without adding the antigen (see 4.2 step 2.).
-Peptide is then added the next morning for 3 hours of stimulation, directly followed by the IL-10 Secretion Assay.
+It is possible to prepare the cells first and take them into culture overnight, but without addition of antigen (see 4.2 step 2.).
+Peptide is then added the next morning for 3 hours of stimulation, directly followed by the IL-2 Secretion Assay.